-S. No Material issue . identified Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1 Water management Risk and Opportunity Risk- Water being a shared resource, it is essential for business to use it in a responsible way.
-These risks comprise conflicts with local communities and stakeholders over water rights and usage, potential water scarcity or quality issues due to over- extraction or pollution, and regulatory constraints on water abstraction permits or discharge standards.
+S. No. Material issue identified Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1 Water management Risk and Opportunity Risk- Water being a shared resource, it is essential for business to use it in a responsible way.
+These risks comprise conflicts with local communities and stakeholders over water rights and usage, potential water scarcity or quality issues due to overextraction or pollution, and regulatory constraints on water abstraction permits or discharge standards.
 We have been investing in rainwater harvesting initiatives, restoring village ponds, construction of check dams, water conservation at closed mines and groundwater recharge for a long time to mitigate the risk of lack of water.
 As a result, the company is now water positive.
-Negative / Positive

 S. No. Material issue identified Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) Opportunity- By demonstrating commitment to conserving water resources, we can build stronger relationships with local communities and government.
 This will help us in securing and maintaining social license to operate, especially in water-stressed regions.
 In future, the company may qualify for government incentives aimed at promoting water conservation and sustainability initiatives.
 2 Air quality Risk Exposure to dust, SOx, NOx and other pollutants from cement plants can lead to respiratory issues among employees and nearby communities.
 This may lead to increased costs associated with healthcare for affected employees, and insurance premiums.
 The company may also face opposition, protests and even legal restrictions on its operations.
 We focus on improving air emissions and the surrounding environment.
 We monitor the plants' stack emissions through the Continuous Emission Monitoring System.
 We work on upgradation of electrostatic precipitations and replacement of damaged bags to control dust emissions.
 We take primary and secondary measures to control NOx emissions.
-Negative 3 Circular Economy Opportunity Circular economy offers great opportunity to lower the use of natural resources and fossil fuels in cement production and reduces carbon emissions. - Positive 4 Climate and Energy Risk and Opportunity Negative/ Positive
+Negative 3 Circular Economy Opportunity Circular economy offers great opportunity to lower the use of natural resources and fossil fuels in cement production and reduces carbon emissions. - Positive 4 Climate and Energy Risk and Opportunity Risk- Climate change poses multiple physical risks like flooding, temperature rise, water stress etc. Emerging and potential regulations may introduce or escalate regulatory risks.
+These extreme weather events can cause infrastructure damage, may hinder the supply chain network affecting timely delivery of raw materials and finished products.
+It may also cause power outages and affect the manufacturing processes.
+The Company has approximately 90% of products in its portfolio which are blended products with lower carbon footprint.
+Further, we are investing more and more in renewal energy and green energy from WHRS.
+In addition, we have set ambitious targets for Thermal Substitution Rates (TSR) by using alternate fuels.
+Negative/ Positive